 This innovative nutrition formula from Hill’s helps pets lose weight by boosting their metabolic rate, regulating appetite and reprogramming the genes that control metabolism so they behave more like those of lean animals.

 For more details about how this product works, we recommend this article on the PetMD web site.
-Additional information is available in an article by Companion Consultancy, a public relations agency based in the U.K. and run by veterinarians.
 And here’s a blog post about Hill’s Metabolic Diet by a veterinarian at mypetsdoctor.com.

 Hill’s Metabolic Diet is available at Brownsburg Animal Clinic by prescription in dry and canned form and as treats.
 To use this food to treat overweight or obesity, our registered veterinary technicians take initial measurements and continue treatment with required monthly monitoring.

 Ready to make that resolution to help your pet slim down?
 Call us during office hours to schedule your exam and weight loss consultation for the new year!